Towards Overcoming the Undercutting Problem: System Evaluation

 \paragraph{Miners} There are three types of miners in the experiment.
 The \textit{undercutting} miner undercuts.
 The \textit{honest} miners follow the policies stated in the Bitcoin protocol, which is to extend the longest chain and break ties according to the block's broadcast time.
 The \textit{rational} miners shift among chains to maximize their expected profits regardless of default rules.
 Conceptually the \textit{undercutting} miner is also a \textit{rational} miner.
 The largest rational miner is made to be the undercutter.

 To mimic the Bitcoin network's current state, we follow the mining power distribution of miners published by blockchain.com~\cite{miningpowers} on July 30th, 2020.
 In total, we have $16$ miners, with mining powers ranging from $0.6$ to $17.6$ percent.
 To give the adversary the advantage, we select the strongest miner with $17.6\%$ of the mining power as the undercutting miner.
 The remaining 15 miners are distributed between honest and rational miners, as explained later.
+We additionally consider a hypothetical undercutter with 49.9\% mining power.
+This is to uncover the profitability of undercutting for a strong attacker and its advantage over other miners when avoidance techniques are adopted by all.

-Similar to Bitcoin, we took the same approach for the Monero network.
-Following the mining power distributions published by exodus~\cite{exodusmoneropools} and moneropool.com~\cite{moneropoolsdotcom}, we selected the strongest mining pool with 35\% mining power as the undercutting miner.
+For the Monero network, we follow the mining power distributions published by exodus~\cite{exodusmoneropools} and moneropool.com~\cite{moneropoolsdotcom}.
+The strongest pool with 35\% mining power is made the undercutting miner.

-\paragraph{Hypothetical Bitcoin Scenario} We also consider a hypothetical but a potentially realizable scenario where the undercutting attacker owns 45\% of the entire mining power.
-This scenario is intended to show the profitability of undercutting for a strong attacker.

 \makeatletter \makeatother